SSWConsulting/SSW.Roles/Design.md

 # Design

 ## Senior UI/UX Designer
-- I have 3-5 years' experience
+- I have at least 3 years' experience
 - I display initiative and ownership

 - I can lead a project day to day (Design Lead)